ljcc0930/HumanMattingUI/README.md

 # HumanMattingUI
-A UI for labelling human matting problem.
+Some UI for labelling human matting problem.